microsoft/health-architectures/Postman/README.md

 # Postman setup + sample Postman environments and collections

 ## Overview
 When testing data connectivity between [Azure API for FHIR](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/overview) and a remote client app, it is useful to have an API testing utility to send requests, view responses, and debug issues.
-One of the most popular API testing tools is [Postman](https://www.postman.com/), and in this guide we provide instructions plus a basic set of data files to help you get up and running with Postman as a testing platform for Azure API for FHIR.
+One of the most popular API testing tools is [Postman](https://www.postman.com/), and in this guide we provide instructions plus a set of sample data files to help you get up and running with Postman as a testing platform for Azure API for FHIR.

 ## Prerequisites
 + [Contributor](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles) role in your Azure Subscription